wj1tr0y/gait_extractor/README.md

 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE)

-this project uses modified refineDet model and openpose model.
+This project uses modified refineDet model and openpose model.

-We provided a 250FPS(on Titan Xp) pedestrian detection RefineDet model(using res18 and reducing refineDet head channels).
+We provided a 250FPS(on Titan Xp with batch_size=20) pedestrian detection RefineDet model(using res18 and reducing refineDet head channels).

 ## Installation